On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Proof of Theorem

 for all $0 \le t \le T$.
 From (A2), we infer that $\D_{\rho_m,\eta_m}(\mu_{\rho,m},\mu_{\eta,m}) \ge \gamma \norm{\nabla\mu_{\rho,m}}_0^2 + \norm{\mu_{\eta,m}}_0^2$, and together with assumptions (A1) and (A3), we readily obtain

 Here $L^p(X) = L^p(0,T_m;X)$ denotes the norms on the time interval $(0,T_m)$.
 To get control on the solution in the full norms, we make the following observations:

 which follow from the discrete variational identities \eqref{eq:1m}--\eqref{eq:4m} almost immediately.
-Using stability of the projections $P_m$, the choice of discrete initial conditions, a Poincar\'e-type inequality, and the previous estimates, we arrive at the bounds
+Using stability of the projections $P_m$, the choice of discrete initial conditions, a Poincar\'e-type inequality, and the previous estimates, we arrive at the bound

-which hold uniformly in the discretization parameter $m$.
+which holds uniformly in the discretization parameter $m$.
 As a direct consequence, we see that the discrete solution can be extended uniquely to $T_m=T$, and the a-priori bounds hold on the full time interval.